SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/suggested_rules_033cd098-b21b-4c9b-85c4-c8174c307e48_do_not_edit_manually.md

     Detects attempts to remove Windows Defender Signatures using MpCmdRun legitimate Windows Defender executable.
 No signatures mean Windows Defender will be less effective (or completely useless depending on the option used).

     - **Effort:** elementary

+??? abstract "Microsoft Defender Antivirus Tampering Detected"

+    Detection of Windows Defender Tampering, from definitions' deletion to deactivation of parts or all of Defender.

+    - **Effort:** advanced

+??? abstract "Microsoft Defender Antivirus Threat Detected"

+    Detection of a windows defender alert indicating the presence of potential malware

+    - **Effort:** intermediate

 ??? abstract "Microsoft Office Creating Suspicious File"